 Cut out your hat first before painting.
 Have kids paint on a thin layer of black paint over their oil pastel design.
 Let the paint dry completely before moving to the next step.

 4. Now the fun part!
-Using a bamboo skewer (or toothpick) kids can scratch in their designs on their winter hat.
+Using a bamboo skewer (or toothpick) kids can scratch in their designs on their winter hats.
 It’s so neat to see the colors come through as you are scratching.

 I found that the best tools for scratching are ones with a sharp point such as a bamboo skewer and toothpick.
 We tried using chopsticks, but the ends were too large and the paint didn’t scratch off nicely.